HDF5 data storage

 read_agents(filename::String, type; transition = typemax(Int64))

-Read the agentstates of type type from an HDF5 file with the name filename.
+Read the agentstates of type (which can be a DataType, String or Symbol) from an HDF5 file with the name filename.
 The agent are read from the h5 subfolder of the current working directory, or from the subfolder set with set_hdf5_path.

 Per default, the last written agents are read.
 The transition keyword allows to read also earlier versions.
-See also Write simulations to disc for details.
+Alternatively, the comment that was specified when write_snapshot was called can be specified with the comment keyword to read the corresponding snapshot.

 Returns a vector of agentstates.